-Sankofa series: The story of the former Black Stars captain who lost his wife to a GFA president
+Sankofa Series: The story of the former Black Stars captain who lost his wife to a GFA president

 (Picture credit, Daily Graphic)

 His colleagues arrived two weeks later alongside German club Fortuna Dusseldorf for a tour.
-A move that was planned by Ohene Dyan to put the three coaches' skills to the test.
+A move that was planned by Ohene Djan to put the three coaches' skills to the test.

 Fortuna, in their run of friendlies, defeated Hearts 3-2, humbled Southern Ghana 6-1, and beat Kotoko 4-3 but could not see past Chris' Hassacas as their game ended three-all.